Transcript.

 “You have stolen my dreams and my childhood with your empty words.
 And yet I’m one of the lucky ones.

 People are suffering.
 People are dying.
 Entire ecosystems are collapsing.
-We are in the beginning of a mass extinction,

 and all you can talk about is money and fairy tales of eternal economic growth.
 How dare you!